riteshkp/140sl_final_project/README.md

 ![](https://imgur.com/QudzUhK.png)

 ## How to run
-Follow the steps below to get Donation Station up and running!
+Follow the steps below to get files running.

 ### Reddit Posts
 First modify the endpoint of this file to collect whichever subreddit you want the posts from.